To main content

 The Riksdag can vote on a declaration of no confidence

-Declarations of no confidence in the Riksdag
+Declaration of no confidence in the Riksdag

 Internal tensions within the government